emiliano-maggioni/ecommerce-nextjs14/README.md

 # E-commerce NextJS 14
-E-commerce technical test done with ReactJS, NextJS 14, Material UI, Typescript and Jest (for the unit tests).
+E-commerce technical test done with ReactJS, NextJS 14, Material UI, Typescript and Jest (for the unit tests).<br />

 ## Technologies required
-React
-Typescript
-Next.js
+React<br />
+Typescript<br />
+Next.js<br />

 ## Test Requirements
-Separates into components in an optimal and organized way The view should resemble the attached photos as closely as possible.
+Separates into components in an optimal and organized way<br />
+The view should resemble the attached photos as closely as possible.<br />
-Implement product search by name
+Implement product search by name<br />
-Consume a JSON with product data (local or external JSON) Change the view with the icons indicated in the photo (/desktop.png) Desk with 4 to 3 elements
+Consume a JSON with product data (local or external JSON)<br />
+Change the view with the icons indicated in the photo (/desktop.png)<br />
+Desk with 4 to 3 elements<br />
-Mobile from 3 to 2 elements
+Mobile from 3 to 2 elements<br />
-Implement logic and design of a “sort” component (ascending and descending price) Create the unit tests that you see fit
+Implement logic and design of a “sort” component (ascending and descending price)<br />
+Create the unit tests that you see fit<br />

 ## Get started